frontend-application-development-uw20/week4-react-exercises/README.md

 ### `npm run test:1`

-Run the tests for a particular exercise (use these for exercises 1-3).
+Run the tests for a particular exercise